Egyptian Army: The World Wars

-In 1882, the independence of Egypt ended when it came under British occupation.
-Though it maintained a level of autonomy, it was essentially a puppet state for the British.
+In 1882, with the Anglo-Egyptian War, the independence of Egypt ended when it came under British occupation.
+Though it maintained a level of autonomy, it was essentially a British protectorate.
 Under British control it participated in World War I against the Ottoman Empire.

+From 1882 to 1937 the Egyptian Army was commanded by a British officer, the Sirdar, who from 1898 to 1924 also held the office of governor-general of Sudan.

 World War I

 In 1914 the Egyptian Army was a largely native home-defence force.
 It comprised 17 battalions of infantry (8 Sudanese and 9 Egyptian), 3 companies of mounted infantry, a Camel Corps, support services and various local militia groups.
 It was organised, expanded and equipped by the British during the prewar years, and led by British officers.
 Although a few field artillery units participated voluntarily in the defence of the Suez Canal in early 1915, the Egyptian Army was primarily employed to maintain order in the troubled Sudan.

 Because of the strategic importance of the Suez Canal, the Ottomans attempted multiple raids and campaigns against the Sinai, in hopes to cut off British shipping and take British Egypt.
 Ultimately, the Ottomans were repulsed and the British advanced into Palestine.

 By 1917, 15,000 Egyptian volunteers were serving in the Egyptian Army, deployed mainly in the Sudan with three battalions in the Egyptian Expeditionary Force, along with 98,000 labourers, 23,000 of whom were serving overseas.
 The number of Egyptian enlistments could not be increased as conscription could threaten the production of much needed food and cotton and the stability of Egypt.
 Also by this time, much of the railway lines in Egypt that were not crucial to the production of cotton, sugar, cereals and forages, had already been lifted and used on the military railway, except the Khedivial Railway from Alexandria to Dabaa which was available for emergencies.
 The Egyptian Labour Corps and the Egyptian Camel Transport Corps performed invaluable service during the Sinai campaign and would perform even greater service and hardships during the coming Palestine campaign.

-It has been estimated that a million Egyptians (seemingly labourers) participated in the First World War during the reign of Hussein Kamel of Egypt, of whom half a million perished.
+Up to a million Egyptian labourers participated in the First World War; a high proportion may have perished.